St Patrick's Day 2021 Global Greening Belgium

 The Smurf Statue is located in front of the Museum of Original Figurines next to Horta Gallery at Brussels Central Station.
 The statue is almost 5 metres tall and weighs 10 tons.

-We’re thrilled that this legendary Bruxellois has agreed to make his greening debut, as part of the Tourism Ireland Global Greening 2020, with thanks to Visit Brussels.
+We’re thrilled that this legendary Bruxellois has agreed to go green for a second year, as part of the Tourism Ireland Global Greening 2020, with thanks to Visit Brussels.

 Dressing of the Manneken Pis, Brussels

 Located near the Grand Place, the Manneken-Pis is one of Europe’s most visited statues and was created in the 17th century.
 A Belgian national treasure, the Manneken-Pis can be seen dressed in traditional Irish clothing as part of Tourism Ireland's Global Greening on St Patrick's Day, with thanks to the Friends of the Manneken-Pis.

 Towering high above the Brussels skyline and located in the heart of the fashion district just minutes from the historic Grand Place, The Hotel is an iconic building offering spectacular views of the city.
 This year, The Hotel will be illuminated green for the first time as part of Tourism Ireland's Global Greening.

 Greening of BOZAR Centre for Fine Arts, Brussels